Arlington’s Homeless Services Center: More Than A Shelter

 Street outreach workers seek out people living on the streets, in the woods, or other locations unfit for human habitation, and distribute items such as clothing, blankets, bottled water, personal hygiene items, and medical kits.
 The provision of these items helps staff build relationships with clients over time, and then help them link clients with additional services at the Homeless Services Center.

-Volunteers and staff distributed approximately 32,000 meals every year through our bagged meal, outreach, day and shelter programs.
+Volunteers and staff distributed over 38,000 meals every year through our bagged meal, outreach, day and shelter programs.

 Homeless persons are able to take a shower, get a meal, use a phone, get their mail, do laundry, see the nurse practitioner, and should they choose, engage in case management to apply for benefits, explore housing options, develop job skills, or seek employment.
 Thanks to classroom space and the contributions of volunteers who share their expertise, A-SPAN provides a number of daily activities through the day program including life and job skills training, job search assistance, health educational classes, computer training, exercise classes, and art and animal group therapy.